A Living Landscape & Living Seas

 However, the Wildlife Trusts have ambitious plans to turn things around – Living Landscapes.
 Through the restoration and expansion of remaining sites and the creation of new wild areas, the intention is to create a connected countryside where species are free to move and expand their populations.
 These Living Landscapes will benefit not only wildlife, but also the people who live in and alongside them.

 Explore our project areas

-NWT has identified a number of priority areas where we shall be focusing our efforts.
-These Living Landscape project areas have been selected to cover some of the key wildlife areas in Norfolk and other areas where there are opportunities to create new habitats.
-We are also working to restore our Living Seas.
+Whilst it can be argued that the whole of Norfolk should be a Living Landscape, NWT has identified a number of priority areas where we will be focussing our efforts.
+These project areas cover some of our best locations for wildlife, alongside areas where there are notable opportunities to create new habitats.
+Beyond our shores we are also working to restore Living Seas.